 The acting in Midnight Movie is downright awful.
 One the bright side, the worst actors get killed off first.
 But those left behind aren’t exactly turning in award-worthy performance.
 There aren’t a lot of particularly likable characters in the film, either, so the audience is likely to find little about this film to invest in.

 The effects in Midnight Movie are one of its (only) strengths.
 They aren’t that bad.
 The FX in the film are better than the effects in a lot of other micro-budget films But considering that the bar is set pretty low, that is not necessarily saying a lot.

 In addition to having passable effects, the film’s pacing is also somewhat effective.
 It’s a short flick, coming in at under 80 minutes but it doesn’t wander off the beaten path too much during that time.

-There’s almost no character development and the only real backstory that the viewer is introduced to is that of the killer.
-That lack of character development and extensive backstory does free up the running time to be dedicated to chase scenes and the deaths of the film’s mostly annoying protagonists.
+There’s almost no character development and the only real backstory the viewer is introduced to is that of the killer.
+That lack of any sort of character development or backstory does free up more time for chase scenes and the deaths of the film’s obnoxious protagonists.

 Midnight Movie does build a small amount of suspense on a couple of occasions and has a few cool death scenes throughout.
 While it may be worth a look for the die-hard slasher completist, most people will find very little to enjoy about director Jack Messitt’s misguided outing.